staff + board

 When not immersing herself in all things T1D and skiing, Mollie runs yoga retreats and teacher trainings, and she and Sean document life living off the grid on Instagram @ArcticHiveAK.
-The pair has been featured on House Hunters Off Grid (HGTV) as well as Building Off Grid (DIY Network) for their work building off grid!
+The pair has been featured on House Hunters Off Grid (HGTV) as well as Building Off Grid (DIY Network)!
 Follow her on Instagram at @MollieOfTheNorth, or visit her website, MollieBusby.com.

 Dustin joined Riding On Insulin in January 2016 as Program Coordinator.
 After being diagnosed with Type 1 diabetes in July 2012, Dustin volunteered for ROI the following year in Whitefish, Montana and became involved in other diabetes events, including rides and summer camps for kids with T1D.

 After graduating with a degree in Journalism from the University of Montana in 2014, Dustin began working full-time as a Multimedia Journalist at a TV station in Billings, Montana.
 Two years later, when the chance to work full-time for ROI presented itself, Dustin jumped at the opportunity and moved to ROI's then headquarters in Whitefish, MT with his wife, Elle, and dog, Finley.